openharmony/docs/en/application-dev/ui/ui-ts-page-redirection-data-transmission.md

 ## Data Transmission Between Pages<a name="section86431031144816"></a>

 We have implemented the redirection and going back of the  **FoodCategoryList**  and  **FoodDetail**  pages.
-However, the tomato details page is displayed no matter which  **FoodListItem**/**FoodGridItem**  is clicked.
-This is because the data transmission between pages is not configured and the routing with parameters is required.
+At this point, the tomato details page is displayed no matter which  **FoodListItem**/**FoodGridItem**  is clicked.
+This is because the data transmission between pages is not yet configured.
+To configure data transmission between pages, set the routing with parameters as follows:

 1. Set the  **params**  attribute in the  **Navigator**  of the  **FoodListItem**  component.
 The  **params**  attribute accepts the key-value object.